Language Boxes Grid

 • where necessary, undertake soil improvement before we plant.

-We propose to remove and replace all nature strip trees in Milfay Court with one of 3 new options:
+We will remove and replace all nature strip trees in Milfay Court with:

 We've investigated the placement of services along the street and we expect to be able to plant 15 new trees.